inovex/elements/doc/contributing/01-high-level-overview.md

 This project is just a normal React project which consumes the core package and outputs React components for other React projects to consume.

-Everytime you run `yarn start` or `yarn build` from within the root of this repo, Lerna builds first the core package, then the React components in this package.
-The core package is just a dependeny of this React project.
-This project does only provide a wrapper component to map the Custom Elements attributes and events to the props in the React world.
+Every time you run `yarn start` or `yarn build` from within the root of this repo, Lerna first builds the core package before building the React components in this package.
+The core package is just a dependency of this React project.
+This project only provides a wrapper component to map the Custom Elements attributes and events to the props in the React world.

 You should never have to make changes to this package.
-To learn more on this, refer to the [README](https://gitlab.inovex.de/inovex-elements/core/-/blob/master/packages/elements-react/README.md) of `@inovex/elements-react`.
+To learn more about this topic, refer to the [README](https://gitlab.inovex.de/inovex-elements/core/-/blob/master/packages/elements-react/README.md) of `@inovex/elements-react`.

 ### Storybook